jordanbaird/Restore/README.md

 [Read the full documentation here](https://jordanbaird.github.io/Restore/documentation/restore/)

-``Restore`` is a convenient, easy to use package that allows you to take a snapshot of an object, and restore the object to the state it was in when the snapshot was taken.
+`Restore` is a convenient, easy to use package that allows you to take a snapshot of an object, and restore the object to the state it was in when the snapshot was taken.

-Start by creating a type that conforms to the ``RestorableObject`` protocol, and decorating the properties you wish to include in snapshots with the ``Restorable`` property wrapper.
+Start by creating a type that conforms to the `RestorableObject` protocol, and decorating the properties you wish to include in snapshots with the `Restorable` attribute.

 ```swift
 class FavoriteFruits: RestorableObject {